Aqua Teen Forever: Plantasm: Plot

-Big Neil and Elmer plan to replace the aliens by the plant creatures Elmer has finally successfully developed by synthesizing Frylock's crystal.
+Big Neil and Elmer plan to replace the aliens with the plant creatures Elmer has finally successfully developed by synthesizing Frylock's crystal.
 Neil comments that he only got close to Frylock to obtain access to his crystal and that all Amazin packaging consists solely of seeds, which develop into the creatures when they are watered.
 When a storm creates the plant creatures all over the land and they seem to overwhelm the humans, Big Neil fires Elmer and wants to kill the creatures with pesticide.
-Elmer consumes plant seeds and drinks some water to transform into a giant treelike human/plant hybrid, takes control of the plant creatures and attacks Big Neil and Neil, who flee in Llama Dolly.
+Elmer consumes plant seeds and drinks some water to transform into a giant treelike human/plant hybrid, takes control of the plant creatures, and attacks Big Neil and Neil, who flee in Llama Dolly.

 Frylock rushes to Shake and Meatwad and helps them defend themselves from the plant creatures.
 When they are about to be overwhelmed, Carl arrives with his car and takes them in.
 They flee to Used Babywipe Mountain, the only place in New Jersey above the tree line, where they are safe from the plant creatures.
 Llama Dolly also arrives there and Frylock and the two Neils hatch a plan to exterminate the plant creatures: they will fly Llama Dolly to the Moon and push it in front of the Sun, which will deprive the plant creatures of sunlight and kill them.
-On the Moon their ship is attacked by the Mooninites' ship.
-When it is about to lose the fight, Fylock frees Neil from his box because he is the only one able to fully operate the ship.
+On the Moon, their ship is attacked by the Mooninites' ship.
+When it is about to lose the fight, Frylock frees Neil from his box because he is the only one able to fully operate the ship.
 They defeat the Mooninites and push the Moon in front of the Sun.

-While this is happening, Carl, Shake and Meatwad create a Mad-Max-like monster car and attack the plant creatures with it.
-After some initial successes they are about to get overwhelmed, when the Japongaloids and the Fraptaculans join the battle, evening the odds.
+Meanwhile, Carl, Shake, and Meatwad create a Mad Max-like car and attack the plant creatures with it.
+They are about to get overwhelmed when the Japongaloids and the Fraptaculans join the battle, evening the odds.
 When the moon is finally pushed in front of the sun, all plant creatures, including Elmer, die, but the Earth starts to freeze over.

 When the Neils return to Earth, they are immediately brutally killed by the Japongaloids and the Fraptaculans, who then ask themselves what to eat now that the Earth is freezing over.
 Carl mentions that the Aqua Teens are made of food, which leads to the Japongaloids and the Fraptaculans devouring them.

-In a post-credits scene, a dying Master Shake is bitten by Markula, turning him into a vampire bat and screaming, "I smell a sequel!"
+Later, Markula bites a dying Master Shake, turning him into a vampire bat.